raomin/ESPAltherma/README.md

 I created [a page in the WIKI](https://github.com/raomin/ESPAltherma/wiki/Information-about-Values).
 You can add your comments on the register values and suggest possible better names!

-## My Daikin heat pump is not an Daikin Altherma / ROTEX.
+## My Daikin heat pump is not an Daikin Altherma.
 Can I still control it?

 No, ESPAltherma supports only Altherma protocol.
 Other (AC only) units also have a serial port but using other protocols that would require extra reverse engineering to be implemented.